Fire affected parks

 A fire in the Upper Murray area around Corryong has impacted several parks and reserves.

-As a result of the fire, the following campsites and parks are closed to members of the public until further notice:
+As a result of the fire, the following parks are closed to members of the public until further notice:

 - Bunroy Creek, Murray River Reserve